TOKIO: Total Knowledge of I/O

 - TOKIO tools combine site-specific knowledge and different connectors and expose interfaces to provide data from parts of the storage subsystem in a way that does not require a deep understanding of the specific tools used by an HPC center.
-For example, a tool may provide answer the question of "what was the I/O performance of job 5723433?" by understanding how to use that jobid to find any and all monitoring data that represent I/O performance.
+For example, a tool may provide an answer to the question of “What was the I/O performance of job 5723433?” by understanding how to use that jobid to find any and all monitoring data that represent I/O performance.

 - TOKIO analysis apps and data services are more sophisticated analyses, visualization tools, and data management utilities that combine tools and connectors to provide a holistic view of all components in the I/O subsystem.

 An example of a TOKIO analysis app is the Unified Monitoring and Metrics Interface (UMAMI) which provides a simple visualization of how different components of the I/O subsystem were performing over a time of interest.

 The complete TOKIO architecture is described in a paper presented at the 2018 Cray User Group meeting.

 pytokio is the Python implementation of the TOKIO framework, and you can find pytokio’s source on GitHub and the latest version of pytokio on the Python Package Index, pypi.